-A fire wall is a fire-resistance-rated wall with protected openings that restricts the spread of fire and extends continuously from the foundation to or through the roof.
+A fire wall is a fire-resistance-rated wall with protected openings that restricts the spread of fire and extends continuously from the foundation to or through the roof and has sufficient structural stability under fire conditions to allow the collapse of construction on either side without collapse of the fire wall.
 Fire walls built in compliance with Section 706 create separate buildings for the purpose of area limitations and other code-required features.
 Fire walls separating Group A, B, E, I, R-1 and R-2 occupancies require a 3-hour minimum fire-resistance rating that can be reduced to a 2-hour minimum for Type V construction.
-Fire walls separating Group F-1, S-1 and M occupancies require a 3-hour minimum fire-resistance rating with no reduction allowance while Group F-2, S-2, R-3 and R-4 occupancies require only a 2-hour minimum fire-resistance rating.
+Fire walls separating Group F-1, S-1 and M occupancies require a 3-hour minimum fire-resistance rating with no reduction allow-ance while Group F-2, S-2, R-3 and R-4 occupancies require only a 2-hour minimum fire-resistance rating.
 Each portion of a building separated by a fire wall is evaluated individually for allowable heights and areas based on the type of construction.